Eigen-Value: Efficient Domain-Robust Data Valuation via Eigenvalue-Based Approach: Experiments

 \subsection{Cross Domain Experiment}

 \paragraph{Data Removal.} In the data removal experiment, we evaluate whether a valuation method can correctly identify low utility samples.
-From a pool of 2K ID data points, we randomly sample 1K for training and compute the value of each sample using each method.
+From a pool of 2k ID data points, we randomly sample 1k for training and compute the value of each sample using each method.
 For every valuation baseline, we discard 50\% of samples assigned the highest values and train the model using only the remaining half.
-The model is then evaluated on OOD data.
+The model is then examined on OOD data.
 Since the retained training set is composed of data deemed less valuable, a larger accuracy drop indicates that the method was more effective at flagging uninformative samples.
 As shown in Table~\ref{tab:data_removal}, augmenting each baseline with EV consistently reduces the performance drop.
 Notably, EV + KNN Shapley achieves the best performance in all but two domains, where EV + Data-OOB outperforms all other approaches.
 These results highlight that EV provides a clearer guarantee of OOD robustness than existing alternatives such as Deviation.

 To examine scalability beyond controlled small-scale settings and to test performance on more realistic and complex distributions, we further apply the same protocol to two large-scale benchmarks, ImageNet and DomainNet.
-Specifically, we subsample 30K images from ImageNet and 10K from DomainNet, compute per-sample values with all baselines in Table~\ref{tab:data_removal}, and repeat the data removal procedure.
+Specifically, we subsample 30k images from ImageNet and 10k from DomainNet, compute per-sample values with all baselines in Table~\ref{tab:data_removal}, and repeat the data removal procedure.
 For scalability reasons, we omit LAVA and Deviation due to their prohibitive computational costs.
-On ImageNet, we evaluate across four domain shifts (V2, Sketch, Rendition, Real), while on DomainNet we report results averaged across six shifts (Clipart, Infograph, Painting, Quickdraw, Real, Sketch), with per-domain details provided in Appendix~\ref{subsec:c_2}.
+On ImageNet, we evaluate across four domain shifts (V2, S, R, A), while on DomainNet we report results averaged across six shifts, with per-domain details provided in Appendix C.1.
 As summarized in Table~\ref{tab:data_removal_real}, the EV-augmented methods once again yield the lowest error in almost every target domain, confirming that our approach scales effectively and delivers superior robustness under substantial distribution shifts.